Skip to main content

 3. Family Immigration Lawyer New York: Addressing Waivers and Inadmissibility

 Not all family immigration cases are straightforward; many individuals face issues of inadmissibility due to past immigration violations, criminal history, or unlawful presence.
-Overcoming these barriers requires filing a waiver (such as Form I-601 or I-601A) that demonstrates extreme hardship to the qualifying U.S. citizen or LPR relative.
-A legal professional is essential for building the compelling case necessary to receive a favorable decision.
+A family immigration lawyer is crucial for overcoming these barriers by filing necessary waivers.
+Overcoming these barriers requires filing a waiver such as Form I 601 or I 601A that demonstrates extreme hardship to the qualifying U.S. Citizen relative.
+A legal professional is essential for building the compelling case necessary to receive a favorable decision from USCIS.

-Extreme Hardship Waivers (I-601/I-601A)
+Extreme Hardship Waivers (I 601/I 601a)

 Removal and Deportation Defense

-4. Family Immigration Lawyer New York: The Local Legal Advantage
+4. Family Immigration Lawyer New York: the Local Legal Advantage

 A Dedicated Approach to New York Cases